Psychopoulet/node-pluginsmanager-plugin/documentation/Server.md

 ### Used HTTP statusCode

   * [200](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/200) (everything is fine with a content)
-  * [201](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/201) (everything is fine for POST request, with and/or without content)
+  * [201](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/201) (everything is fine for PUT request, with and/or without content)
   * [204](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/204) (everything is fine without any content)
   * [400](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/400) (the request does not match with the [Descriptor](./Descriptor.md))
   * [500](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/500) (the [Mediator](./Mediator.md) generate an unknown error)